camunda-community-hub/zeebe-client-node-js/README.md

 I recommend the following scale, to match the maturity of your system:

 -   Start with `<any>` typing for the workers; then
--   Develop interfaces to describe the DTOs represented in your workflow variables;
+-   Develop interfaces to describe the DTOs represented in your process variables;
 -   Use optional types on those interfaces to check your defensive programming structures;
 -   Lock down the run-time behaviour with io-ts as the boundary validator.